chainapsis/oko/apps/docs_web/docs/v0/standalone/self-hosting-standalone.md

 ## Prerequisites

+- OS: Oko supports only Linux/macOS.
+On Windows, use WSL2.
 - Node 22 + Yarn 4
 - Rust toolchain (via rustup)
 - Docker + Docker Compose (recommended for keyshare node in production)
 - PostgreSQL 17+ (non-Docker setups only; separate DBs for keyshare node and oko_api; or separate DB names on the same server)
 - Build tools for native Node addons (make, gcc/g++, and Python 3 for node-gyp)
   - Ubuntu/Debian:
     ```bash